sympatovit/condenser/readme.md

 This file defines the apps that condenser supports.

-Anyone should be able to add support for new apps.
+Add support for new apps here.
 Included are definitions for NS2, NS2 Beta, and NS2: Combat.

 ``` json
 "_name": "ns2",